Azure/azure-sdk-for-cpp/doc/BatchOperations.md

 namespace Azure { namespace Storage { namespace Blob { namespace Batch {
 /**
  * \brief A DeferredResponse represents an operation which will be deferred
  * until after a call to the `SubmitBatch` API.
  *
  * @details A `DeferredResponse<T>` object represents a service method which has
  * not yet completed.
 The name was chosen * to reflect the .Net and Java
  * implementations, which return `Response<T>` objects, but the `DeferredResponse`
  * name reflects that this is NOT an * * actual response, but instead a "proxy object"
  * which can be used to retrieve the actual response after the request has completed.
  *
  * Calling the `GetResponse` API before the `SubmitBatch` method on the *
  * `DeferredResponseProcessor` has been called is * an error and SHOULD throw a
  * descriptive exception (especially if the alternative is throwing an access violation).
  *
  * Calling the `GetResponse` API _after_ calling the `SubmitBatch` method may
  * throw for the same reasons that any other service method might throw - the
  * call to `GetResponse` should behave as close as possible to the original API
  * operation.
  *
  * Note that the template argument for `DeferredResponse` does NOT include `Response`.
  * That is because a DeferredResponse IS a response, so including `Response` in
  * the template argument is redundant.
  *
+ * > Note that calls to `GetResponse` are *not* idempotent.
+This is because a `Response<T>`
+ * contains a unique pointer to the `RawResponse` object.
+Implementations need to guard
+ * against multiple calls to `GetResponse`.
  */
 template<typename T>
 class DeferredResponse {
 public: